By Steve P. Blais

 The final words come from English royalty as Sir Jagger and Sir Richards initially put it, “I can’t get no satisfaction”, but then modify it with, “You can’t always get what you want, but if you try sometimes, you just might find, you get what you need”.

-Steve Blais, PMP, PMI-PBA, is an author, consultant, teacher and coach who has over 55 years of experience in Information Technologies working as a programmer, project manager, business analyst, system analyst, general manager, corporate executive and tester.
+Steve Blais, PMP, PMI-PBA, is an author, consultant, teacher, and coach who has over 55 years’ experience in Information Technologies working as a programmer, tester, project manager, business analyst, system analyst, general manager, and corporate executive.
+He has helped start up five different technical companies over the years.

-He is the author of Business Analysis: Best Practices for Success (John Wiley, 2011), co-author of Business Analysis for Practitioners: A Practice Guide (PMI, 2014), and a contributor to the Business Analyst Body of Knowledge, V3 (IIBA, 2015).
-His new book, The Digital Transformation of Business Analysis, published by IIBA Press, will be out at the end of the year.
+Steve is the author of Business Analysis: Best Practices for Success (John Wiley, 2011) and co-author of Business Analysis for Practitioners: a Practice Guide (PMI, 2014) and a contributor to the Business Analyst Body of Knowledge, V3 (IIBA, 2015).
+His new book, The Digital Transformation of Business Analysis, published by IIBA Press, 2023.

 Disclaimer: The ideas, views, and opinions expressed in this article are those of the author and do not necessarily reflect the views of International Institute for Learning or any entities they represent.